 Among Lawmen and Outlaws

 The standard barrel length was 6.5".
-But as the desire for shorter barrels were in demand by lawmen around the country, many Schofields were purchased as surplus by distributors and they had the barrels shortened to 5" and refinished in nickel.
+But as the desire for shorter barrels was in demand by lawmen around the country, many Schofields were purchased as surplus by distributors, and they had the barrels shortened to 5" and refinished in nickel.
 Nice concealability and faster to get it into play when needed.